 Under Confer's watch in Tallahassee, the Seminoles posted a 29-13-4 overall record, a 9-5-2 mark in the ACC and advanced to the program's first College Cup in 2003.

 But Confer is no stranger to life in the SEC, as she was an assistant coach at Mississippi State for one season under head coach Neil McGuire before joining the Seminole staff.
 Before her stint in Starkville, Miss., Confer served as a second assistant at one of the top women's soccer programs in the nation at Texas A&M. While working with Aggie head coach G. Guerrieri, Confer and Texas A&M advanced to the Sweet 16 in back-to-back NCAA Tournaments.

-> In addition to her UGA coaching responsibilities, Confer is a Southeast Region III ODP staff coach and is also involved with ODP in the state of Georgia.
+In addition to her UGA coaching responsibilities, Confer has been Region III ODP staff coach for 12 years and is the Assistant Age Group coach for the 1998s.

-> A former captain of the U.S U-20 Youth National team, Confer eventually made her Women's National Team debut January 18, 1996, against Ukraine and was a member of the pool from 96-99 and earned eight caps and one goal.
+A former captain of the U.S U-20 Youth National team, Confer eventually made her Women's National Team debut January 18, 1996, against Ukraine and was a member of the pool from 96-99 and earned eight caps and one goal.

-> In 2001, she was drafted in the fifth round of the WUSA's Global Draft as a member of the Boston Breakers in the league's inaugural season before a back injury cut her playing career short.
+In 2001, she was drafted in the fifth round of the WUSA's Global Draft as a member of the Boston Breakers in the league's inaugural season.
 Confer was a standout forward at Clearwater (FL) Central Catholic High School where she scored 227 goals, including 80 during her senior season prior to being named a Parade All-American.
 Confer received her bachelor's degree in exercise and sports science from North Carolina in 1998.